gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 what he tells me, you and Lady Kembe are."

 Erileine's breath caught.
-Lady Kembe was the most powerful magician in the Karaband---some said in the whole world.
+Lady Kembe was the most powerful magician in the Karaband–some said in the whole world.
 There weren't just stories about here, there were *legends*.

 Razi met the captain's sharp eyes.
 "Am I accused of anything?"

 "Accused?
 No.  But when you boarded in Mau Ngapcha, all you told me was that you wanted to see what was in the Captain's House library.
 There was no mention of you being Lady Kembe's fetch."